Fact Sheet 32:

 Debit cards typically put consumers at much greater risk than credit cards because they offer less legal protection in the event of a loss.
 And because debit cards access funds directly from your bank account, your money will remain missing while you and your bank sort out any theft, which could mean bounced checks, late fees, and numerous other problems.

-According to a June 2012 Javelin Strategy & Research report, cash is the most widely used method of payment.
+The June 2012 Javelin Strategy & Research report, similarly concludes that cash is the most widely used method of payment.
 However, debit cards have the largest share of the retail point of sale market by purchase volume, followed closely by credit cards.
 Javelin predicts that debit and credit cards will continue to dominate market share and will pull dollar volume from traditional paper-based payment options including cash and checks.

 Your personal desires and the specific situation may influence your decision about how to pay.
 But, still, you need to be sufficiently informed about your payment options to make a prudent decision.
 This guide seeks to inform you about your rights as well as outline the potential risks and benefits of different payment methods.
 It briefly describes common payment systems, the laws that govern each, how to report a theft, and your potential for loss.
 Tips as well as references for further reading are included at the end of this guide.